jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.3.1 PCI Bridge

 The PCI Bridge is always AUTOCONFIGured at startup before any other PCI devices.
 The PCI Bridge base address allows direct access of the PCI Bridge configuration registers and a means to access software configured PCI cards on the PCI bus (See 2.3.2).
-All PCI devices, whether AUTOCONFIG or software config, are assigned base addresses under the PCI Bridge base address.

-**HOW?????
-I don't know...**
+All PCI devices are accessed through the PCI bridge, which acts as an interface between the MC68040 and PCI target devices.
+The PCI Bridge also handles bus arbitration.

 The following 16-bit registers are supported by the PCI Bridge device and can be set or read by software.
 This allows configuration or polling of the PCI Bridge settings and status.
 Reading a long word at offset $04 will return both registers.
 All PCI devices implement all or part of these registers as individual devices.
 Assuming the PCI Bridge base address is $8000 0000, you would access the command register at $8000 0004.
 Reads from unsupported registers will always return $0.
 Writes to unsupported registers will have no effect.